visago/nordvpn-proxy/README.md

 - Reconnects if the load is to high on a NordVPN server (Depends on setup CRON).
 - Reconnects to random servers if specified
 - Healthcheck if the connection is not secure.
-- Privoxy to use it elsewhere, for private browsing!
+- Tinyproxy to use it elsewhere, for private browsing!
 - Connect your other containers, so they have a secured connection as well.
 A cool Docker feature :)
 - It will download the ovpn files daily!
 So you will stay up-to-date with the latest ovpn files.
 - Connect to the country that you select!
 The API will find the fastest server.